IntelligenceModding/AdvancedPeripherals/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
 title: "[Feature]"
 labels: enhancement
+assignees: ''

 ---